keithagroves/agent-to-service/README.md

 ### Tasks

-Tasks are the atomic units of work.
-A single capability can have multiple tasks, such as requesting data from an API, running an agent decision, or performing conditional checks.
+Tasks are atomic units of work.
+A single capability may have multiple tasks—fetching data, making decisions, or running conditions.

 **Example Task:**